Oracle Health: History

-On August 19, 2021, Cerner announced that Dr. David Feinberg, vice-president and head of Google Health, will become President and CEO of Cerner, effective October 1, 2021.
+Dr. David Feinberg, vice-president and head of Google Health, assumed the role of President and CEO on October 1, 2021.

 On December 20, 2021, Oracle Corporation announced an agreement to buy Cerner for approximately $28.3 billion.
-The deal closed in June 2022.
+The deal closed in June 2022, with the company rebranding to Oracle Health.

+In June 2024, Oracle Health released an AI-powered clinical agent.
+The product allowed users to perform conversation-based note generation and introduced the Oracle Clinical Digital Assistant for rapid data access.